 The webinar was so informative that I am recommending that anyone who wants to train their dog to do anything really, to watch it.
-There is a cost of about $30.00 for the webinar, but I am not being paid to promote anything to do with this but I am a member.
+There is a cost of about $30.00 for the webinar, but I am not being paid to promote anything to do with this however I am a PPG member.

 For our purposes, platforms can be used to teach dogs so many things.

 When you start using a platform, you teach the dog to default to the platform.
-I have talked default behaviours before though not with regards to platforms.
+I have talked about default behaviours before though not with regards to platforms.
 Platforms are like pedestals or tables but are smaller and lower to the ground.

 The reason for this is that they will be FADED from use at some point.
 Because they are low to the ground they are easier to fade.
 Your dog will not always be on a platform after the behaviour has become a habit.
 Pedestals are more for performance use and are usually a permanent piece of equipment.

 So why do you need platform?
 Why not just teach the behaviour without the platform?